apache/opendal/README.md

 ## Documentation

 The documentation is available at <https://opendal.apache.org>.
+Checkout [here](./examples/) for the usage examples(still working on).

 We are engaged in a practice we call "documentation as code".
 You can also view the documentation directly in project's source code.
 And we welcome you to contribute to the documentation.